pbanasiak/simple-search-engine/README.md

   - List of matching documents is sorted in descneding order.
   - Documents should match following pattern defined in DataLoader for example "Document 1: \"the brown fox jumped over the brown dog\"
+  - All terms are lower case.

+# TF-IDF Assumptions
+The tf–idf is the product of two statistics, term frequency and inverse document frequency.
+Various ways for determining the exact values of both statistics exist.
+I chose following variants:
+- raw count for TF
+- inverse document frequency for IDF

 # Main Classes